graphcore/examples/utils/templates/app_README_template.md

-# Example name/acronym (full expanded name if applicable)
+# Example Name/Acronym (Full Expanded Name if Applicable)
 Give a one-line summary of the example and include images, if relevant.

 (Table that summarises app usage and capability)